 During the year, the Company engaged Aon Solutions UK Limited (Aon) to support management and the Committee with advice on remuneration matters, in particular peer-group benchmarking of Director and Senior Management remuneration and the grant of long term equity incentives under the 2020 Plan that became effective on the day prior to the listing of our ADSs on Nasdaq.
 The consultants were appointed by the Committee.
-The Company also engaged Aon to support management in the valuation of option awards granted under the 2020 Plan.
-The Committee is satisfied that Aon provides independent and objective advice, as Aon is a leading global professional services firm and the Board confirm no conflicts of interest before each meeting.
-During 2022 fees of \$213,826 (2021: \$76,957) were paid to Aon Solutions UK Limited (Aon).
+The Committee is satisfied that Aon provides independent and objective advice, as

+Aon is a leading global professional services firm and the Board confirm no conflicts of interest before each meeting.
+During 2023 fees of \$155,666 (2022: \$213,826) were paid to Aon.

-Proposed Application of the Policy for the Year Ending 31 December 2023 i) Fixed elements of remuneration ii) Variable elements of remuneration - Short-term incentives
+Proposed Application of the Policy for the Year Ending 31 December 2024